ManuelDMorales/datagen-sngw-phen/README.md

 5. Before running `Process_PhenWaveforms.ipynb` to perform injections (and to generate window samples) covering a whole noise segment of 4,096s, it is highly recommendable to apply it only on a reduced segment of a few tens of seconds.
 To perform this check, set reduce_segment=1 and reduced_time_n equal to the duration (in seconds) of the reduced segment, in subsection 2.1 of the script.

-6. For the check previously mentioned, it is also useful to set input parameters doplot_spectrogram=1 (section 3.4.1) and set_doplots=0 (section 4.1).
+6. For the check previously mentioned, it is also useful to set input parameters doplot_spectrogram=1 (subsection 3.4.1) and set_doplots=0 (subsection 4.1).
 This output plots of windows samples in time and time-frequency domains.
 Only set this when working with a reduced segment; outputting plots working with the complete segment of 4096s considerably slows down the script execution.

 7. To correctly explore populations in `Populations.ipynb` script, you need to generate a dataset containing window strain samples belonging to the three classes, that is to say, run `Process_PhenWaveforms.ipynb` three times, for each class (set in waveform_class input parameter, subsection 2.1).